Nick Page: Development

 Nick has a backstory that entails the role reversal of care between himself and his guardian.
 In The Neighbours Programme Guide, Monroe described how Nick's parents had died when he was eight years old and his grandmother assumed parental responsibility.
 She was poor but Nick never went without and he remained close and loving to her.
 But as she aged Nick was forced to care for her.
 He took a part-time job at a supermarket to fund their living and subsequently began to miss school.
 When she became too ill he stopped going to school, she was unable to discipline him and he "went off the rails".
 It was at this point he attracted the attention of residents of Ramsay Street.

+Nick was billed as a "streetwise", young graffiti artist, and the show's newest "young heart-throb."
+David Brown of TV Week described him as "rebellious but with a strong sense of responsibility".
+Stevens called Nick "a rough T-shirt and jeans kid.
+He's also very loyal to his friends.
+He's a basic down-to-earth guy."
+Stevens also said Nick has been "through it all" following the deaths of his parents and moving into a caravan park with his grandmother.
+He thought he was a "gutsy" character.

-Josephine Monroe, author of Neighbours: the first 10 years described Nick as one Helen Daniels' (Anne Haddy) many waifs and strays, a budding artist and having a recalcitrant personality.
+Josephine Monroe, author of Neighbours: The First 10 Years described Nick as one Helen Daniels' (Anne Haddy) many waifs and strays, a budding artist and having a recalcitrant personality.
 Stevens told Jane Noone from TV Guide that "he has a sort of arrogance, he's got my streak of independence, which can never be bad!"
 Stevens told a My Guy writer that his character would develop into a nicer person during his tenure.
-He stated "he's far too arrogant and I've got a lot of respect for my elders - although Nick does turn into a bit of a nice guy later on."
+He stated "he's far too arrogant and I've got a lot of respect for my elders – although Nick does turn into a bit of a nice guy later on."